<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 What Do I Do When I've Calculated AHT?

-Once you have calculated AHT, interpret the results whilst considering your organization's goals and benchmarks.
+Once you have calculated AHT, interpret the results whilst considering your call centre goals and benchmarks.